score-json/nlohmann_json/TSF/trustable/assertions/TA-FIXES_CONTEXT.md

 normative: false
 ---

+(Note: The guidance, evidence, confidence scoring and checklist sections below are copied from [CodeThink's documentation of TSF](https://codethinklabs.gitlab.io/trustable/trustable/trustable/TA.html).
+However, the answers to each point in the evidence list and checklist are specific to this project.)

 **Guidance**

-This assertion is satisfied to the extent that we have identified, triaged, and applied fixes or mitigations to faults in XYZ, as well as to bugs and publicly disclosed vulnerabilities identified in upstream dependencies.
+This assertion is satisfied to the extent that we have identified, triaged, and applied fixes or mitigations to faults in nlohmann/json, as well as to bugs and publicly disclosed vulnerabilities identified in upstream dependencies.

-Confidence can be improved by assessing known faults, bugs, and vulnerabilities to establish their relevance and impact for XYZ.
+Confidence can be improved by assessing known faults, bugs, and vulnerabilities to establish their relevance and impact for nlohmann/json.
 An important aspect is documenting how issues are discovered and tracked, including identifying additional Misbehaviours (TA-MISBEHAVIOURS) that may require immediate mitigation measures (including recalls), and how such issues are communicated to users.

-In principle, this analysis should include not only the code in XYZ but also its dependencies (all the way down) and the tools and data used to construct the release.
+In principle, this analysis should include not only the code in nlohmann/json but also its dependencies (all the way down) and the tools and data used to construct the release.
 In practice, however, the cost/benefit of this work must be weighed against:

 - the volume and quality of available bug and vulnerability reports